Guide to declaring crypto taxes in Finland (2022)

 You can deduct 100% if you can provide evidence that your equipment’s primary use is for earning mining income.

-However, suppose the useful life of the equipment is more than three years.
-In that case, you must deduct expenses according to a series of depreciation expenses of no more than 25% per year.
+If you can use the hardware used for mining for more than three years, you should deduct expenses according to a series of depreciation expenses of no more than 25% per year.

 Staking